Amid cancellation talk, Tokyo Olympics `focused on hosting' - WHIZ News

 The Times of London, citing unidentified government sources, reported that the games will have to be canceled.
 It quoted an unidentified senior member of the ruling government coalition.

-“No one wants to be the first to say so but the consensus is that it’s too difficult,” the source said.
+“No one wants to be the first to say so but the consensus is that it’s too difficult,” the person said.
 “Personally, I don’t think it’s going to happen.”

 In a statement Friday, the local organizing committee did not address directly The Times story, but said the Olympics were going forward and had the support of Prime Minister Yoshihide Suga.